Evereal01/Solar_Storm/README.md

 Solar Storm is a gameplay and story mod for the video game Stellaris.
 It primarily features the following:

 30+ Ascension perks focused on specific playstyles.
-1 Story-focused crisis
+1 Story-focused crisis.
-Various extra features
+Various extra features.

 To use Solar Storm in your Stellaris game, please subscribe to it from the Steam workshop page found here: https://steamcommunity.com/sharedfiles/filedetails/?id=2536609215